Overseas property

 DifferR / Shutterstock

-Freehold in Thailand is the equivalent of the perpetual ownership of property, which exists in most countries.
+Freehold in Thailand is the equivalent of perpetual ownership of real estate, which exists in most countries.

-Leasehold is a long-term right of possession, which is registered by the state.
-Formally, leasehold is a long-term lease, in which the up-front payment is made immediately for the entire ownership period of 90 years.
+A lease is a long-term form of ownership registered by the state.
+Formally, the lease is a long-term lease, and an advance payment is made immediately for the entire period of ownership — 30 years with the possibility of a two-time extension.

-In a classic leasehold contract, the property is leased for a period of 30 years; this period is guaranteed by the state.
-The extension for the remaining two terms of 30 years each is guaranteed by the developer (land owner) in his contract.
-Unless the terms of exclusive ownership are specifically stated in the leasehold contract, the lease is inherited in the normal way.
-It can also be resold, donated and inherited for the rest of the contract period.
+In the classic lease agreement, real estate is registered for 30 years, this period is guaranteed by the state.
+The extension for the remaining two terms of 30 years is guaranteed by the developer (the owner of the land) in the contract.
+Unless conditions for exclusive ownership are specifically included in the contract, the lease is inherited in the usual manner (requires the consent of the lessor).
+It can also be resold, donated, and inherited for the rest of the contract period.
+In the event of the tenant’s death, the heirs must notify the landlord and may face the need to renegotiate the contract.

-Both freehold and leasehold types of ownership are registered with the Land Department of Thailand.
-The owner, who initially leased the property, is not entitled to dispose of it during the entire term of the leasehold contract.
-This includes the ability to sell or pawn the property, lease it to third parties and make other transactions without the leaseholder’s participation.
-In addition, the owner is obliged to make a deal with any other person indicated by the leaseholder during the transfer of rights of possession.
+Both the freehold and the lease are registered with the Land Department of Thailand.
+The owner who transferred the property to the leasing company is not entitled to dispose of it during the entire term of the contract.
+He will not be able to sell or mortgage real estate, lease it to third parties or make other transactions without the lessee’s involvement.
+In addition, the owner is obliged to conclude a deal with any other person indicated by the leaseholder when transferring ownership.

 Quotas for foreigners in Thailand